See what questions

 Other medical conditions listed in the Disease Database as possible

 causes of Shoulder-hand syndrome as a symptom include:

-Reflex sympathetic dystrophy syndrome , or RSDS, is accompanied by burning pain and...
+Reflex sympathetic dystrophy syndrome , or RSDS, is accompanied by burning pain and hypersensitivity to...
 (Source: excerpt from Pain -- Hope Through Research: NINDS)

 A syndrome characterized by severe burning pain in an extremity accompanied by sudomotor, vasomotor, and trophic changes in bone without an associated specific nerve injury.
 This condition is most often precipitated by trauma to soft tissue or nerve complexes.
 The skin over the affected region is usually erythematous and demonstrates hypersensitivity to tactile stimuli and erythema.
 (Adams et al., Principles of Neurology, 6th ed, p1360; Pain 1995 Oct;63(1):127-33)